mhogg/pyvct/README.md

 **NOTES:**

 1. ABAQUS is a commerical software package and requires a license from [Simulia](http://www.3ds.com/products-services/simulia/overview/)
-2. The author of pyvCT are not associated with ABAQUS/Simulia
+2. The author of pyvCT is not associated with ABAQUS/Simulia
 3. Python and numpy are heavily used by pyvCT.
 These are built in to ABAQUS.
 All of the last few releases (v6.11 - v6.13) use Python 2.6.x and numpy 1.4.x

 ## Help